aKshay-9890/Kubernetes-Detail/README.md

 # Comment and Arguments
 # Environment Variable

 What is the difference between configmap and secrets ?
+What is difference statefullset and deployment ?
+# Statefullset
+# Persistent Volume & Persistent Volume Claim

+==>> To manage statefull application we use statefulset